FOREX-Dollar wallows near 4-week lows as Yellen sounds cautious note

 Even before Yellen spoke, U.S. interest rates futures implied traders had all but priced out any chance the Fed will raise rates at its policy meeting next week.

+"The dollar only experienced modest losses following Yellen's speech but her cautiousness along with the drop in the market's expectations for a July rate hike according to the Fed fund futures points to further losses for the greenback," Kathy Lien, managing director of foreign exchange strategy at BK Asset Management, wrote in a note to clients.

-Against the yen, the dollar reversed its earlier losses and rose 0.2 percent to 107.81 yen, pulling away from the previous session's low of 106.35, its weakest in a month.
-It remained well shy of levels above 109 yen, where it stood as recently as Friday.
+Against the yen, the dollar slipped 0.3 percent to 107.31 yen, though it remained above the previous session's low of 106.35 earlier in the session, its weakest in a month.

-Earlier on Tuesday, Japanese Finance Minister Taro Aso told reporters that he would refrain from commenting on Japan's possible response in the currency market if the yen were to rise further.

-Aso declined to comment on U.S. Treasury Secretary Jack Lew's remark over the weekend that described recent currency market moves as "orderly" in a sign of caution towards currency intervention.

-Recently volatile sterling marked a solid rebound after plunging more than 1 percent to three-week lows in the previous session, following several polls ahead of the June 23 referendum favoured the chance of British voters opting to leave the European Union.
+Sterling stabilised after plunging more than 1 percent to three-week lows in the previous session, after several polls ahead of the June 23 "Brexit" referendum favoured the chance of British voters opting to leave the EU.

-But two polls in Tuesday's newspapers showed Britons narrowly favour remaining in the EU, in contrast to the surveys released the previous day.

 * Announced agreements to extend a portion of its $500 million 2016 secured loan facility and annuitize $515 million of its pension obligations